knjigica/portfolio/exampleSite/content/about.md

 Hey there!
 I'm a Argentinian-Slovenian journalist.

-I tend to report on stories about migrations, Slovenian diasporas & other minorities, LGBT+ issues, and current affairs of the country I'm around at the time (Slovenia, Russia, Germany, and now, Poland).
+I tend to report on stories about migrations, Slovenian diasporas & other minorities, LGBT+ issues, and current affairs of the country I'm around at the time (Slovenia, Russia, Germany, Poland).
 Sometimes, business.

 I'm a Russian Studies graduate and I'm interested in exploring anything related to the post-Soviet space.